 5.1.
 General

 5.1.1.
-Any vehicle of categories M1 up to 3,500 kg and N1, in both cases with all axles equipped with single tyres, and fitted with a tyre pressure monitoring system complying with the definition of paragraph 2.11. shall meet the performance requirements contained in paragraphs 5.1.2. to 5.5.5. below and. shall be tested in accordance with Annex 3.
+Any vehicle of categories M1 up to 3,500 kg and N1, in both cases with all axles equipped with single tyres, and fitted with a tyre pressure monitoring system complying with the definition of paragraph 2.11. shall meet the performance requirements contained in paragraphs 5.1.2. to 5.5.5. of this Regulation over a wide range of road and environmental conditions encountered in the Contacting Parties..
+They shall be tested in accordance with Annex 3.

 5.1.2.
 Any tyre pressure monitoring system fitted on a vehicle shall comply with the requirements of Regulation No. 10.